Postgraduate student Nina Colpaert reflects on her semester in Sydney

 I am from Belgium, more precisely from the city Leuven.
 This is also where my home university, the University of Leuven (or Katholieke Universiteit Leuven) is located.
 The KUL is one of the oldest universities in Europe.
 In Sydney, I studied my first semester of Masters in Law.
 I just finished my Bachelor degree in Law, which took me three years, and therefore, I was one of the youngest postgrads at Sancta.

-- What attracted you to University of Sydney?
+What attracted you to The University of Sydney?

 We had many choices to go abroad, but Sydney was always on my list.
-I had never visited Australia before, but to me it seemed like a very welcoming country with a rich culture and a beautiful nature.
-I was attracted to Sydney because I believed that it would definitely be a city that could give me a good view on how Aussies live their lives in the city.
-The University of Sydney is a beautiful university, but is also a very open minded and modern university, where students from all over the world mix with local students.
+I had never visited Australia before, but to me, it seemed like a very welcoming country with a rich culture and a beautiful nature.
+I was attracted to Sydney because I believed that it would definitely be a city that could give me a good view of how Aussies live their lives in the city.
+The University of Sydney is a beautiful university, but is also a very open-minded and modern university, where students from all over the world mix with local students.

 When I googled Sancta, it seemed a very warm, open place.
 In Belgium, Colleges are rather rare, so I was immediately interested in what College life could be.
 I saw photos online and read the information on the website.
 This made me decide to finally file an application and I was delighted that I received an answer so quickly.
 On the online pictures I saw that Sancta could be a place where every student could feel at home and it was.
 The students and staff give Sancta its unique character that is indescribable.